ballerina-platform/ballerina-lang/stdlib/jdbc/src/main/ballerina/jdbc/Module.md

 ## Module overview

 This module provides the functionality required to access and manipulate data stored in any type of relational database that is accessible via Java Database Connectivity (JDBC).

 ### Client

 To access a database, you must first create a `client` object.
 A sample for creating a JDBC client can be found below.

-**NOTE**: Although the JDBC client type supports connecting to any type of relational database that is accessible via JDBC, if you are using a MySQL or H2 database, it is recommended to use clients that are created using the client types specific to them via the relevant Ballerina modules.

 ### Connection pool handling